Performance

 Global Warming Act, GHG manual

-For electricity supplied in Japan, we set supplier-specific emission factors for each business site, using the latest emission factors data announced by the Ministry of the Environment and Ministry of Economy, Trade and Industry.- *Up to and including Fiscal 2020, we used general emission factors.
-In Fiscal 2021, we started using amended emission factors.
-In Fiscal 2023, we started using the supplier-specific amended emission factors announced by the Ministry of the Environment in December 2023.
+For electricity supplied in Japan, we set supplier-specific emission factors for each business site, using the latest emission factors data announced by the Ministry of the Environment and Ministry of Economy, Trade and Industry.

-For electricity units purchased from overseas suppliers, we use the latest country-specific emissions factors announced by the International Energy Agency (IEA).
+For emission factors for electricity purchased overseas, we use the latest country-specific emission factors published by the International Energy Agency (IEA).

-In Fiscal 2023, we used the 2023 country-specific emission factors announced by the International Energy Agency (in IEA Emission factors 2023). -
+For Fiscal 2023, we used the latest country-specific emission factors available in the IEA's Emission Factors 2023.

 We use the following standards to calculate this: